Best Drumming Shoes in 2019 – Do They Make You a Better Drummer?

 You Don’t Have to Play Barefoot to Feel Light on Your Feet

 There are enough drummers that play barefoot.
-For them, even the best shoes in the market feel restrictive.
+For them, even the best drumming shoes in the market (or any normal shoes, for that matter) feel restrictive.
 That being said, the majority of drummers have on a pair of shoes when they play.

 If you want to feel extra comfortable, just look for a pair of lightweight shoes.
 Wearing shoes is known to give a drummer better control over rhythm.
 Not to mention that light shoes are barely noticeable.